-In February 2016 Cambridge University introduced a written test, for all candidates, as part of changes to the application process.
+Cambridge University has a written test, for all candidates, as part of changes to the application process.

 The Cambridge application tests are tailored to each subject and are taken either before or during the candidate's visit to Cambridge for their interview.

 Most of the new at-interview Cambridge admissions tests are an hour long and most pre-interview assessments are two hours.

 The pre-interview admissions tests coincide with admissions test to the University of Oxford, late October/early November.

 Perhaps the most satisfying part of my work, as an Oxbridge application tutor, is receiving emails

 from parents with the good news that their son or daughter is going to Oxford or Cambridge.

 Here is one I received recently from a proud father whose daughter has just started at Oxford.

 "I'm writing to let you know that E got her required points in the IB and so has just started at Oxford - first official day today.

 Many thanks to you again for the wonderful interview preparation.
 It really helped her immensely so I don't think it is an exaggeration to say she would not be there without you!"